tropicaddons/sound-adjuster/README.md

 ## Troubleshooting

 ### If Media Doesn't Work:
-1. Click "Yeniden Bağlan" button in the popup
-2. Refresh the page and try again
+1. Refresh the page and try again
-3. Check browser console for error messages
+2. Check browser console for error messages
-4. Try clicking on the video first (unlocks AudioContext)
+3. Try clicking on the video first (unlocks AudioContext)

 ### Common Issues:
 - **No Sound**: AudioContext may need user interaction to unlock